thisham/javanese-weton/README.md

 # Javanese Weton
 An NPM package for getting javanese weton from a gregorian date.
+This package can handle conversions between year 1900 AD until 2100 AD date.

 ## Getting Started
 ```bash